material-components/material-components-web/packages/mdc-theme/README.md

 This is mainly useful in situations where `mdc-theme-prop` cannot be used directly (e.g., `box-shadow`).

+Unlike the `mdc-theme-prop` mixin, this function does _not_ support CSS custom properties, because there's no reasonable way to do that.
+It only returns the raw literal color value of the specified theme property.

 > NOTE: This function is defined in `_variables.scss` instead of `_functions.scss` to avoid circular imports.

 ```scss